-3. Finalize the general direction document using collated feedback from the consultation process.
-(April 30, 2023)
+3.3 Finalize the general direction document using collated feedback from the consultation process by November 30, 2023.

 Following the development of the draft general direction, the CEQB Secretariat circulates the document to engineering regulators and the Engineers Canada Board for consultation.
-The Practice Committee, in collaboration with the Consultant, responds to feedback.
+The Continuing Competence Committee, in collaboration with the Consultant, responds to feedback.
 This collated feedback is then used by the Consultant to finalize the general direction document.
-The Practice Committee's responses are also shared with regulators and those who provided feedback.
+The Continuing Competence Committee's responses are also shared with regulators and those who provided feedback.

-The intended outcome of the finalized general direction document is to establish consensus about what the guideline will contain.
+The intended outcome of the finalized general direction document is to establish consensus on what the guideline will contain.

-The deliverable is the final general direction document.
+The deliverable is the final general direction.

-4. Develop the draft guideline, based on the final general direction document.
-(July 31, 2023)
+3.4 Develop the draft guideline, based on the final general direction document.
+(January 31, 2024)

-Once the general direction is final, the Consultant commences work on the guideline under the advisement of the Practice Committee.
-The draft general direction requires sequential approvals by the Practice Committee and then the CEQB in September in order to be sent for regulator consultation in October-November.
+Once the general direction is final, the Consultant commences work on a draft of the guideline under the advisement of the Continuing Competence Committee.
+The draft guideline requires sequential approvals by the Continuing Competence Committee and then the CEQB in order to be sent for regulator consultation.